How to Optimize Your Website for SEO Purposes

 Some of these suggestions can also be used for article headings, of course.

-d) Create the article outlines in one go, and then save them as drafts.
-They won’t be published, so nobody will be able to see them until you write the actual content and hit the “Publish” button.
+d) Create the article outlines in one go, and save them as drafts.
+They won’t be published, so nobody will see them until you write the actual content and hit the “Publish” button.

 e) It’s time to start writing!
-Create amazing, comprehensive content that is packed with useful, actionable information.
-Make sure that your content includes at least some of the related keywords from your list, as well as a few keywords that were suggested by Google.
-However, you shouldn’t make this your primary goal.
+Create amazing, comprehensive content packed with useful, actionable information.
+Ensure your content includes at least some related keywords from your list and a few keywords suggested by Google.
+However, this shouldn’t be your primary goal.

-Write your content using short paragraphs, and separate them using white space, images, etc. Use stats, relevant graphics, videos, and so on, whenever they add value to your article.
-Each word/image/video should have its clear purpose.
-Don’t just add a stock photo to your articles; it is much better to create and use a graph that is based on fresh industry data, for example.
+Write your content using short paragraphs, and separate them using white space, images, etc. Use stats, relevant graphics, videos, and so on whenever they add value to your article.
+Each word/image/video should have a clear purpose.
+Don’t just add a stock photo to your articles; it is much better to create and use a graph based on fresh industry data.

 I use a “Further reading” section at the end of my articles, suggesting several related, useful articles.